Do Go On - 314 - The Oak Island Mystery

 but couldn't retrieve the treasure.

-By the 1750s, the British crown decided if they couldn't have the treasure,
+By the 1750s, the British Crown decided if they couldn't have the treasure,

 then no one could.

-and flood tunnels that modern-day explorers have since discovered.
+creating shafts and flood tunnels that modern-day explorers have since discovered.

-But the treasure still remains untouched.
+but the treasure still remains untouched.

 So they're like, it's impossible to get to.